mdrocan/Robot-Framework-test-environment/README.md

 Used test framework: [Robot Framework](https://github.com/robotframework/robotframework)
 1) Dependency test libraries/modules are installed during the setup and execution phase.
-2) Currently included testing activities: XML and REST reply verifications.
+2) Currently included testing: XML and REST reply verifications.
-3) Does not use SeleniumLibrary or browsers.
+3) Does not utilize SeleniumLibrary or browsers.

 ## Versions used in development/testing:
 ```